z-shell/z-a-man/docs/README.md

 ## Introduction

+> **Note:**
-> **Note:** This repository is outdated and may not work properly.
-Please consider opening a pull request or an issue,
+> - This repository is outdated and may not work properly.
-> if would like to speed up development of this repository.
+> - Please consider opening a pull request or an issue, if would like to speed up development.

 A [ZI](https://github.com/z-shell/zi) Annex (i.e. an extension) that automatically generates: